UVM's Main Campus includes approximately 463 acres located in Burlington and South Burlington. This area drains into four different stream watersheds:

 See UVM’s Storm Watershed Map for definition of the storm watersheds, sizes and other information.

-In addition to the regulatory component of UVM’s efforts, there are other small projects, sometimes student and/or faculty initiated, to treat stormwater on site and/or provide infiltration where soil types enable this.
-The University of Vermont continues to be a steward of the land, and participate in both UVM-specific and community efforts to address storm water impacts locally and regionally.
+In addition to the regulatory component of UVM’s efforts, there are other small projects, sometimes student and/or faculty-initiated, to treat stormwater on-site and/or provide infiltration where soil types enable this.
+The University of Vermont continues to be a steward of the land, and participate in both UVM-specific and community efforts to address stormwater impacts locally and regionally.
+Below are ongoing examples:

 *Some of the information on this page was adapted from State of Vermont Agency of Natural Resources information on the MS4 Permit.